AI Ready Analyzer Logo

 • Metadata Tagging: Even in a "chunked" world, we often attach SQL-like metadata (e.g., created_at, author) to the chunks to allow for hybrid filtering.

-If you treat your vector database like a junk drawer, your LLM will give you junk answers.
-To fix this, we apply the same Layer Cake logic from the dbt world to our AI data.
+If you treat your vector database like a junk drawer, your LLM gives you junk answers.
+The fix is applying the same layered logic from dbt to your AI data pipeline.

-Now that the data is clean and tagged, we pull it from SQL and break it into chunks.
+Now that the data is clean and tagged, pull it from SQL and break it into chunks.
+A 50-page technical manual becomes 500-token pieces with a 10% overlap.
+This gives the LLM a digestible amount of information without cutting ideas in half.

 The Workflow: From Row to Vector